dilipwam/CyPress/README.md

     },
 });
 ```
+Notes:
--SpecPattern - Tells the test scpcification files
+  - SpecPattern - Gives the test scpcification files
--Stepdefinitions - Tells where to pick the Test Definitions for the spec.
+  - Stepdefinitions - Tells where to pick the Test Definitions for the spec.
+  - You can alway specify multiple types and multiple locations for both pattern as well as definitions.
--esbuild - Improves and Extends the capabilities
+  - esbuild - Improves and Extends the capabilities

+**Explanations:**
+- ***SpecPattern*** tells cypress to read the test spec files within all folders and sub folders within e2e folder.
+It also says the both *.cy.js* and *.feature* files are to be considered.
+- ***SpecDefinitions*** tells cypress that
+  1. The test definitions files are stored within the same folder as the feature files with same name.
+Second line tells
+  2. The test definitions files are stored within a folder of same name as the feature file.
+In this case, the specdefinition file need not share same name as the feature file.
+  3. The test definition files are stored within *Spec_Definitions* folder.
+In this case all the spec files present in this folder will be shared by all spec files, and will take precedence.
+Hence be careful about what files are placed in this locations.

 ##### 3.3.1.3 - Validation
 In the terminal run the script